EvernodeXRPL/evernode-host/maintenance-tips.md

 ex:- Due to host machine upgrade.

 After the transfer is completed, it needs to do a evernode re-install.(This re-installation won't cost a regular host registration fee.
-It will be a 1Now(EVRs * 10<sup>-8</sup>).
+It will be a 1Now(10<sup>-8</sup> EVRs)).

 - If `Evernode` is already **installed**, you can use below to transfer the registration NFT.